Sparse Neighborhood Graph-Based Approximate Nearest Neighbor Search Revisited: Theoretical Analysis and Optimization: Complexity Analysis Details

 \section{Complexity Analysis Details}

-Below is a detailed complexity analysis of each component in the Vamana algorithm. \textbf{Complexity of GreedySearch.} The GreedySearch algorithm iteratively selects the closest neighbor to the query and follows a path to an approximate nearest neighbor, evaluating all neighbors at each step.
+Below is a detailed complexity analysis of each component in the SNG construction algorithm. \textbf{Complexity of GreedySearch.} The GreedySearch algorithm iteratively selects the closest neighbor to the query and follows a path to an approximate nearest neighbor, evaluating all neighbors at each step.
 According to \cite{NSG19}, the complexity of GreedySearch is determined by the product of the average path length and the average degree.
-Theorem \ref{therorem:path} establishes that the path length is \( O(\log n) \).
+Theorem \ref{theorem:path} establishes that the path length is \( O(\log n) \).
 Thus, for a graph with degree \( K \), the search complexity is \( O(K \cdot \log n) \).

 \textbf{Complexity of Pruning.} In the SNG pruning algorithm, the outer loop checks if the candidate set \(S\) is empty.
 If not, it adds an edge to the current nearest neighbor.
 The inner loop evaluates all remaining points in \(S\), determining whether to prune them based on the pruning rule.
 In the non-truncated SNG pruning process, the outer loop iterates at most \( O(n^{2/3 + \epsilon}) \) times, as established by Theorem \ref{theorem:max_degree}.
 The inner loop evaluates all points in the candidate set \( S \), excluding the nearest neighbor, checking up to \( n-2 \) points per iteration.
 This yields a complexity upper bound of \( O(n^{5/3 + \epsilon}) \), tighter than the \( O(n^2) \) estimate in \cite{NEURIPS2019}.
-For the truncated variant, RobustPrune, the outer loop runs at most \( R \) times, where \( R \) is the optimized truncation parameter.
+For the truncated variant, SNG-Prune, the outer loop runs at most \( R \) times.
 The inner loop evaluates up to \( n-2 \) points, resulting in a worst-case complexity of \( O(R \cdot n) \).